SpiNNakerManchester/SpiNNakerManchester.github.io/development/integration.md

 ```

 1. As [BaseTestCase](https://github.com/SpiNNakerManchester/TestBase/blob/main/spinnaker_testbase/base_test_case.py)
-   extends unittest.TestCase all assert available there are included
+   extends `unittest.TestCase` all assert available there are included.
-2. self.runsafe
+   You can also use the Python `assert` keyword.
+2. The main method is `self.runsafe()`, which:
     - Runs the method given in the parameter
-- It will automatically `cd` into the directory the test is in
+    - Will automatically `cd` into the directory the test is in
         - Therefore picking up any cfg file
         - Allowing for relative paths to supporting files
-- It will reset the simulator state in case a previous test left in unstable.
+    - Will reset the simulator state in case a previous test left in unstable.
-    - Sorry it can not push the reset button on a 4 chip board for you.
+        - Sorry, it can not push the reset button on a 4 chip board for you.
     - Will try the method a few times if a network type error occurs.
         - The retry is recorded and Jenkins will fail at a later stage
 3. Proves a few extra support methods including
-    - `assert_logs_messages`
+    - `assert_logs_messages()`
-    - `get_provenance_files`
+    - `get_provenance_files()`
-    - `get_system_iobuf_files`
+    - `get_system_iobuf_files()`
-    - `get_app_iobuf_files`
+    - `get_app_iobuf_files()`
-    - `get_placements`
+    - `get_placements()`
-    - `report`
+    - `report()`

 # <a name="TestScripts">Testing example scripts</a>